Garret14/Code-Problems/Problem Descriptions.md

 Palindrome Number - Problem from LEetcode (https://leetcode.com/problems/palindrome-number/), check if a number is a palindrome or not.

 Running Median - Problem from Daily Coding Problem, print out the median at each interval of a stream of numbers

+Jewels and Stones - From Leetcode (https://leetcode.com/problems/jewels-and-stones/), returns the number of jewels in string J found in string S